8 Types Of Ducks In Cricket

 For the unlearned plenty that are still trying to understand our beautiful game, getting out for a duck in cricket means you have been dismissed without scoring any runs, and a big 0 will go against your name on the scoreboard.

-The term ‘duck’ in cricket comes from the good old days when the 0 on manual scoreboards, such as Adelaide Oval, looked like a duck egg, more pointed at the top, wider at the bottom.
-Hence when people ask, ‘what did so-and-so get in their inning?’ you would reply ‘a duck’.
+If you wonder where the term 'a duck' was hatched, it came from days when the 0 on manual scoreboards, such as Adelaide Oval, looked like a duck egg; large, pointed at the top, wider at the bottom.
+Hence when people ask, ‘what did so-and-so get in their inning?’, you would reply ‘a duck’.

 Golden Duck In Cricket